Navid200/xDrip/docs/G6_slot.md

 To force xDrip to use the non-default slot number, set that to 1.
 If you disable engineering mode, it will use the default setting.
+If you want to go back to the default setting, in engineering mode, set it to 2.